Unbreak4ble/dns-server/README.md

     - address (string): ipv4/ipv6 address
     - type (number): for ipv4 use 1, for ipv6 use 28

+note: use * as domain name for answer in case of nxdomain.

 ### nameservers.txt
 Set nameservers ipv4 to handle with domains that are not in domains.json